JuanOlaya/OOP/README.md

 The following exercises have been used in the subjects Object-Oriented Programming (OOP) and Computer Graphics in the program Digital Media Engineering in the university School of Arts and Letters in Bogotá since 2016.2 to 2018.1. given by Juan Olaya.
 This subject ... was scripting tool ... used [Processing](https://processing.org/)

-To check the example sketches running please visit [OpenProcessing](https://www.openprocessing.org/user/65585/)
+To check the example sketches running please visit [OpenProcessing - Juan Olaya](https://www.openprocessing.org/user/65585/)

 ## Links of the courses
 To see and interact with the sketches made the students you can visit: